department-of-veterans-affairs/vets-design-system-documentation/src/_components/back-to-top-draft.md

 * On large and medium screens, the Back to top component will have the label, “Back to top” with an arrow icon to the left of the label.
 On small screens, the Back to top component will only have the arrow icon.
 Use one Back to top component per page.

 ### When to use Back to top
-* In pages with static content that is more than two screens in length on large and medium screens, or more than four screens in length on small screens
+* In pages with static content that is more than two screens in length on large and medium screens, or more than four screens in length on small screens.

 ### When _not_ to use Back to top
-* In pages with dynamic content
+* In pages with dynamic content.
-* In pages with static content that is short in length
+* In pages with static content that is short in length.

 ### Placement
 * The Back to top component is anchored to the lower right edge of the main content container on desktop, and the lower right edge of the viewport on smaller screens.